Serbien Amnesty fordert Garantien für sicherere Durchführung der Belgrad Pride 2010

 2.1.
 2001 Belgrade Pride

 In 2001, the police failed to protect participants of the first Pride in Belgrade from attacks by members of a counter-demonstration.
 The Pride Celebration Day took place in the capital, Belgrade, on 30 June 2001, but was marred by violence from counter-demonstrators who threatened and assaulted participants in the march.
-Amnesty International received reports from several sources that the police initially stood by while the assaults took place, and that the police only responded at all when they themselves came under attack.
+Amnesty International received reports from several sources that the police initially stood by while the assaults took place, and that the police only responded at all when they themselves came under attack.2.2.
+2009 Belgrade Pride

-Last year, the Belgrade Pride march, which was scheduled for September 2009, did not take place after the authorities at the last moment refused to provide security to the Pride participants on the agreed route through the city centre because of threats from far-right groups.
+Last year, the Belgrade Pride march, which was scheduled for September 2009, did not take place after the authorities at the last moment refused to provide security to the Pride participants on the agreed route through the city centre because of threats from far-right groups.2.3.
+Impunity for acts of threats and intimidation against LGBT people

 Despite the requirements of national law, the authorities have failed to bring to justice those responsible for issuing threats to the organizers and supporters of the 2009 Pride.